Healthdirect Free Australian health advice you can count on.

 Key facts

-• Claustrophobia is the fear of being in an enclosed space.
+• Claustrophobia is a type of phobia — an intense fear of being in an enclosed space.

 • Common situations that can trigger claustrophobia include being in lifts, tunnels, cars, planes or crowded rooms.

-• Claustrophobia can cause intense anxiety and/or panic attacks.
+• Claustrophobia can cause intense anxiety or panic attacks.

 What is claustrophobia?

 Claustrophobia is a type of phobia.
 A phobia is an irrational or disproportionate fear of an object, activity or situation.
-People who are claustrophobic have an intense, irrational fear of enclosed spaces.
+People with claustrophobia have an intense fear of enclosed spaces.

 Many situations can trigger claustrophobia, including being in: